TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-09-10-5-advices-i-would-love-to-get-before-starting-to-maintain-open-source.md

     They say "experience cannot be passed and it must be experienced" and I agree with that, but still **there are some shortcuts that would speed-up my path to joyful open-source coding** I have today.
 Here are 5 of them.
-tweet: "New Post on my Blog: 5 Advises I Would Love to Get Before Starting to Maintain #OpenSource    #php #fuckups"
 ---

 <img src="/assets/images/posts/2018/advices-open-source/father-son.jpg" class="img-thumbnail">